 Your program will be a combination of core, English for Academic Purposes courses, and academic courses specific to your chosen degree.
 These courses have been specially designed to provide international students with the academic and English language skills required to help you succeed in your graduate degree.

 English for Academic Purposes courses may include:

 In addition to these preparatory courses you will take academic courses which will be determined upon your enrollment.

 During your first and second semester, additional academic courses will be required and determined upon enrollment.
 Prerequisites may be completed during your first semester.

 The Pre-Master's Program runs for 1 or 2 semesters with entry in January, May, and August.

 Course length will vary depending on your level of English.
 Learn more about academic and English language level entry requirements.

 Visit our fees page to learn more about student tuition and student accommodation fees.

 Pre-Master's Program Fees

-After successful completion of your Pre-Master's Program you can progress to one of three respected graduate programs.
+After successful completion of your Pre-Master's Program you can progress to one of two respected graduate programs.